 50g White Sugar (if using unsweetened cranberries you may want to increase the sugar)

 75cl Bottle of Vodka

-Simply pop all your ingredients into a glass Jar or bottle big enough to hold them all, that also seals well enough that you can get away with giving it a shake without it all leaking out!
+Simply pop all your ingredients into a glass Jar or bottle big enough to hold them all.
+Make sure that it seals well enough that you can get away with giving it a shake without it all leaking out!
 I don’t usually bother sterilising my Jars for fruit alcohols as I believe the spirits have a high enough alcohol content to kill any bacteria, so I just go for ‘dishwasher clean’.
 Give the Jar a good shake and store in a cool dark place.
 Shake each day for the first week.
-Leave to mature for at least a month – you will notice that the colour leeches out of the fruit into the spirit as time goes on.
+Leave to mature for at least a month – you will notice that the colour leeches out of the cranberries into the spirit as time goes on.

-I usually leave fruit liqueurs to infuse for 2-3 months - I taste it periodically to check the flavours.
+I usually leave fruit liqueurs to infuse for 2-3 months and taste it periodically to check the flavours.
 Once the taste is to your liking, strain the fruit through butter muslin and bottle.
-On this occasion, the residue fruit tasted really yummy, so I have popped it into the freezer, with the plan to add it to a crumble, or something like mincemeat in the future!
-These fruit spirits should keep for a number of years stored in a cool dark place, and apparently will develop a more complex flavour the longer you keep them.
+The residue cranberries taste really yummy, so I freeze mine to use at a later date.
+Fruit spirits should keep for a number of years stored in a cool dark place, and apparently will develop a more complex flavour the longer you keep them.

-Fruit liqueurs are great enjoyed neat, mixed into cocktails (we have a really bad habit of adding them to Prosecco), and to have in the cupboard ready to give as a little gift.
+Our cranberry and orange liqueur is great enjoyed neat, mixed into cocktails (we have a really bad habit of adding it to Prosecco), and to have in the cupboard ready to give as a gift.